Learn more about Responsible Artificial Intelligence, RAII, and how you can get involved.

 Inform AI regulatory conversations at a broader scale.

 Support the leading organization developing independent and authoritative AI Governance tools.
-Join Visionary Private, Public, and Academic Leaders as We Promote Open, Ethical AI.
+Join Visionary Private, Public, and Academic Leaders as We Promote Open, Responsible AI.

 Join a working group Recognizing that a project of this magnitude needs to be built by the community for the benefit of the community, we launched the Certification Working Group December 2020 with WEF and SRI.
 The Certification Working Groups will be based on our areas of focus: Fair Lending, Fraud Detection, Automated Diagnosis and Treatment, Automated Hiring.
 To join a working group, please contact us.